Orange Vanilla French Buttercream Cake is a recipe that can be great for any celebration. The cake is light, delicious

 - Add the sugar and vanilla and beat until a firm peak.
 Stop the mixer.

 - Separately, mix the egg yolks with a fork, then add them slowly to the egg whites, folding them gently.

 - Mix the flour with the salt and add it also to the egg whites.
-Do not mix, just fold the flour slowly, being careful to not lose the air from the batter.
+Do not mix; fold the flour slowly, being careful not to lose the air from the batter.

 - Pour the batter into a 10" springform pan lined with parchment paper and bake it at 350F(180C) for about 40 minutes or until it passes the toothpick test.